iodepo/odis-arch/_sources/gettingStarted.md

 ### How often does ODIS index my records?

-ODIS will use the frequency values set in your sitemap, to automated the harvesting and display of your records in the search results.
+ODIS will use the frequency values set in your sitemap, to automate the harvesting and display of your records in the search results.